tmr08c/WeeklySummary/README.md

 ### Github Access Token

-You will need a Github access token that has access to the `roirevolution` organization.
+You will need a Github access token that has access to the organization you are fetching pull request information for.

 You can generate this token in [your Github setting](https://github.com/settings/tokens).